Asset Division Lawyers in Pittsburgh, PA Fight for a Fair and Equitable Result

 - Pensions.
 Pensions often are the second-largest marital asset.
 A court in a divorce case may enter an order requiring the administrator of an ERISA-regulated pension to make payments to both the worker and the former spouse.

 We investigate all assets, including insurance, stock options and businesses, to ensure you have full disclosure and obtain a fair result.
 Your marital debts must also be divided, including mortgages, loans, credit card balances and taxes.
 We work to ensure that you do not receive a disproportionate share of the debt.
 Subject to the assets, it is our goal to help you emerge from your divorce as financially stable as possible.
 Our mediation attorneys can persuasively negotiate on your behalf, but we’re also prepared to litigate aggressively to protect your interests.

 How does a prenuptial agreement impact property division?

 A prenuptial agreement is a contract entered into before marriage that sets the terms of a divorce settlement in the event of divorce.
 In Pennsylvania, prenuptial agreements are binding on issues of property division providing that both parties have provided full disclosure of the values of their assets and debts.
 If there are assets that you want to go to your family from a prior marriage or you want to take steps to safeguard your financial future, contact our firm to discuss prenuptial agreements.

 Schedule a free consultation with knowledgeable divorce attorneys

 Pennsylvania laws can be confusing regarding the division of assets in a divorce.
 Contact a skilled attorney at Feldstein Grinberg Lang & McKee, P.C. to ensure that your interests are protected.
-Call us at 412-436-5788 or contact us via our website contact page.
+Call us at 412-436-5788 or contact us online.